joshua-decoder/joshua-decoder.github.com/6.0/pipeline.md

 -  [SRILM](http://www.speech.sri.com/projects/srilm/) (not included)

-   By default, the pipeline uses a Java program from the [Berkeley LM](http://code.google.com/p/berkeleylm/) package that constructs an Kneser-Ney-smoothed language model in ARPA format from the target side of your training data.
-If you wish to use SRILM instead, you need to do the following:
+   By default, the pipeline uses the included [KenLM](https://kheafield.com/code/kenlm/) for building (and also querying) language models.
+Joshua also includes a Java program from the [Berkeley LM](http://code.google.com/p/berkeleylm/) package that contains code for constructing a Kneser-Ney-smoothed language model in ARPA format from the target side of your training data.
+   There is no need to use SRILM, but if you do wish to use it, you need to do the following:

    1. Install SRILM and set the `$SRILM` environment variable to point to its installed location.
    1. Add the `--lm-gen srilm` flag to your pipeline invocation.